swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-31-save-and-load-the-model-with-bentoml.md

 ## Introduction

-The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [BentoML](../tools.md), a tool designed for easy packaging, deployment, and serving of Machine Learning models.
+The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [:simple-bentoml: BentoML](../tools.md), a tool designed for easy packaging, deployment, and serving of Machine Learning models.

 By transforming your model into a BentoML model artifact, it is possible to load the model for future usage with all its dependencies.
 This will allow you to use